chef/chef-web-docs/chef_master/source/about_workstation.rst

 Tools
 =====================================================
-ChefDK installs a collection of tools and libraries into a single directory structure, which makes it easier to manage any dependencies these tools may have on each other and the dependencies that Chef has on Ruby.
+Chef Workstation installs a collection of tools and libraries into a single directory structure, which makes it easier to manage any dependencies these tools may have on each other and the dependencies that Chef has on Ruby.

-The most important tools included in ChefDK are:
+The most important tools included in Chef Workstation are:

 .. list-table::
    :widths: 60 420